Klortiz/cse15l-lab-reports/lab5.md

 Here is a screenshot of it working!
 ![image](https://user-images.githubusercontent.com/122419405/224583725-a6fb6b1e-c117-485c-89df-3fd846e5dd05.png)

-I have 4 if statements:
+I then have 4 if statements that check the files inside the student's submission:
 If a file called `ListExamples.java` is found, print so.
 Else, exit 1 (which means there was a general, small error.
 In this case, there was no file with the exact name `ListExamples.java` found.
 ```